Palm oil production in Indonesia: Biofuel

 Over the past few years an interest in biofuel has increased as a potential clean energy source, it has become a primary use for domestic crude palm oil.
 As seen in table 3, domestic use of biodiesel is expected to see the most growth of 7.3% by 2025.
-The Indonesia government has been interested in growing biofuel plantations in order to decrease the countries reliance on fossil fuels.
+The Indonesia government has been interested in growing biofuel plantations to decrease the countries reliance on fossil fuels.
 It is predicted that in 2025, biofuel will account for 25% of Indonesians national energy mix.

 Biodiesel is created using a transesterification process that converts the triglycerides in the crude palm oil into esters to be used in biofuel production.
 This process has been shown to have a biodiesel yield of 93.6%.

 Companies

 Major local and global companies are building mills and refineries, including PT Astra Agro Lestari Terbuka (150000 MT/year biodiesel refinery), PT Bakrie Group (a biodiesel factory and new plantations), Surya Dumai Group (biodiesel refinery).

 Cargill (sometimes operating through CTP Holdings of Singapore) is building new refineries and mills in Malaysia and Indonesia, expanding its Rotterdam refinery to handle 300000 MT/year of palm oil, acquiring plantations in Sumatra, Kalimantan, and Papua New Guinea.

 Robert Kuok's Wilmar International Limited has plantations and 25 refineries across Indonesia, to supply feedstock to the new biodiesel refineries of Singapore, Riau, Indonesia and Rotterdam.

-Musim Mas Group has plantations and refineries in Malaysia and Indonesia - Kalimantan, Medan etc. although they are headquartered in Singapore.
+Musim Mas Group has plantations and refineries in Malaysia and Indonesia – Kalimantan, Medan etc. although they are headquartered in Singapore.

 Marihat Research Station (MRS), nowadays known as RISPA and located in Medan, is the first research centre for Palm Oil Plantation for Indonesia.
 One of its well-known experts in soil, who has now retired, was Ir.
 Petrus Purba.

 In August 2011, the governor of Aceh issued a permit for Indonesian palm oil firm PT Kallista Alam to develop around 1600 ha in Tripa.
 Indonesian palm oil producer Triputra Agro Persada will reportedly increase its planted area by about two-thirds from 2013 by 2015.